 The only time that the Bible mentions that women should stay at home is in two instructions regarding young women.
 In his letter to Titus (who was stationed in Crete), Paul wrote that the older women should, “… teach younger women to love their husbands and children to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the word of God.”
-(Titus 2:4b-5).
+(Tit.
+2:4b-5).

-In his first letter to Timothy (who was stationed in Ephesus), Paul wrote, “ I want younger widows to get married, bear children, keep house, and give the enemy no occasion for reproach …” (1 Timothy 5:14).
+In his first letter to Timothy (who was stationed in Ephesus), Paul wrote, “ I want younger widows to get married, bear children, keep house, and give the enemy no occasion for reproach …” (1 Tim.
+5:14).

 The situation in Ephesus was different.
-Some people in the Ephesian church were forbidding marriage (1 Tim 4:3).
+Some people in the Ephesian church were forbidding marriage (1 Tim.
+4:3).
 To counteract this heresy, Paul encouraged the young widows to get married.

 Paul’s instructions were specifically related to young women of child-bearing age.
 Nowhere does the Bible give any indication that girls or older women should be confined to the home or restricted to domestic duties.
-Furthermore, Paul’s instructions to the young wives and widows were given to a specific group of women in specific churches situated in a culture very different from our own, and cannot be taken as universal, timeless directives to all women.
+Furthermore, Paul’s instructions to the young wives and widows were given to a specific group of women in specific churches situated in a culture very different from our own, and cannot be taken as universal timeless directives to all women.

 I personally think it is important for mothers with young children not to have the added burden of being in the workforce.
 Caring for young children is a tremendously important responsibility.
 I feel sorry for the parents and the children when both parents work outside of the home, and the children are cared for by professionals and “strangers”.
 Sadly, our culture and our economy in the West makes it very difficult for a parent to stay at home with their young children.

-While I think that the ideal situation is that parents, the father or the mother, stay at home with young children, I cannot see that God frowns upon working women.
+While I think the ideal situation is that parents, the father or the mother, stay at home with young children, I cannot see that God frowns upon working women.
 The Bible never tries to make the case that women were not made with an orientation for work.
 Rather, the Bible shows us that many godly women worked.

-A lot of the new insights about women in New Testament times (gleaned from ancient inscriptions and papyri) are taking a long time to reach Christian ministers (and their congregations), many of whom continue to teach that women were largely confined to the home and domestic duties.
+Many new insights about women in New Testament times (gleaned from ancient inscriptions and papyri) are taking a long time to reach Christian ministers (and their congregations), many of whom continue to teach that women were largely confined to the home and domestic duties.

-In some cultures the virgin daughters of marriageable age (of wealthy families) were cloistered.
+In some cultures, virgin daughters of marriageable age (of wealthy families) were cloistered.
 It is widely known that in Classical times women in Athens were cloistered, but women in Sparta had great freedoms and powers.
 In New Testament times, women in Macedonia (which included the cities of Philippi and Thessalonica, etc,) had great freedoms and powers.

 Rome held an imperial monopoly over the purple dye extracted from the muricid mollusc (Tyrian murex).
 This mollusc flourished in the waters near Thyatira where Lydia was from.
 (Cohick 2009:188-189)